Is your dog drinking a lot of water? Discover how much dogs should drink, the causes of excessive thirst or polydipsia in dogs, and when to seek help.

 You’ll also be able to tell your vet roughly how much your dog is drinking if your vet asks for this information.

-Changes in a dog’s drinking habits
+Changes in a Dog’s Drinking Habits

 Don’t forget, for a female dog that has just finished a season, excessive thirst is a serious sign and warrants an emergency visit to the vet.

-Is your dog drinking a lot of water – summary
+Is Your Dog Drinking a lot of Water – Summary

-Your dog regulates this balance automatically by drinking exactly what he needs to keep him in perfect condition.
+The water balance in your dog’s body is vital to maintaining healthy organs and bodily functions.
+Normally, your dog regulates this automatically by drinking exactly what he needs to keep him in perfect condition.

-If you notice your dog drinking a lot of water, or more water than is normal, it is important to pay attention.
+What you are looking for when considering your dog’s health, is changes to their normal behavior.
+If you notice your dog drinking excessive water, or more water than is normal, it is important to pay attention.

-Prompt medical attention can help ensure that a dog makes a full recovery, or at least continues to live a normal and happy life.
+There are a number of disorders or diseases that can cause excessive thirst.
+Prompt medical attention can help ensure that a dog makes a full recovery or at least continues to live a normal and happy life.

-Further reading and references
+Further Reading and References

-- Johan P. Schoeman BVSc, DSAM, MMedVet, DECVIM-CA, MRCVS Approach to Polyuria And Polydipsia in the Dog.
-Proceedings of the 33rd World Small
+- Johan P. Schoeman BVSc, DSAM, MMedVet, DECVIM-CA, MRCVS “Approach to Polyuria and Polydipsia in the Dog,” Proceedings of the 33rd World Small Animal Veterinary Congress, 2008.